The Cocoanuts: Plot

 The Cocoanuts is set in the Hotel de Cocoanut, a resort hotel, during the Florida land boom of the 1920s.
-Mr. Hammer runs the hotel, assisted by Jamison.
-Harpo and Chico arrive with empty luggage, which they apparently plan to fill by robbing and conning the guests.
-Wealthy Mrs. Potter is one of the few paying customers.
-Her daughter Polly is in love with struggling young architect Bob Adams.
-He works to support himself as a clerk at the hotel, but has grand plans for the development of the entire area as Cocoanut Manor.
-Mrs. Potter wants her daughter to marry Harvey Yates, whom she believes to be of higher social standing than Adams.
-Yates is actually a confidence man out to steal the dowager's expensive diamond necklace with the help of his partner in crime, Penelope.
+The hotel is run by Mr. Hammer and his assistant, Jamison.
+Chico and Harpo arrive with empty suitcases, apparently planning to fill them by robbing and conning the guests.
+Mrs. Potter, a wealthy widow, is one of the hotel's few paying customers; her daughter Polly is in love with Bob Adams, a struggling young architect, who works to support himself as a clerk at the hotel.
+Adams has grand plans for the development of the entire area as Cocoanut Manor.
+Mrs. Potter wants Polly to marry Harvey Yates, whom she believes to be of higher social standing than Adams.
+Yates is actually a confidence man out to steal Mr. Potter's expensive diamond necklace with the help of his partner in crime, Penelope.